KerryM001/yoga-with-kerry/README.md

 ​​
 * Throughout the page, there is one main font used:
   * Oswald - I used this font as I think that it's nice to look at, and it is very easy to read.
-  * Sans serif - this was a fallback font.
+  * Sans serif - This was a fallback font.
   * All fonts were sourced from Google fonts, as stated in the credits.
 ​
 ## **Current Features Common to all pages**